• Skip to primary navigation

 How do I store leftovers?

 This polenta can be refrigerated in an airtight container for up to 5 days without compromising on its taste or texture.
-How you choose to enjoy it, however, depends largely on your method of reheating.
+How I choose to enjoy it, however, depends largely on my method of reheating.
 For a creamier polenta, reheat by simply adding it to a pan and reconstituting the now-solidified polenta with water, milk, or chicken broth.
 You can also choose to eat this polenta with a little more texture and firmness by slicing it into rounds or “loaves” while still cold and either pan-frying or grilling it.
 Just make sure you pat it dry first to remove any excess moisture and prevent it from splattering when it hits the pan.

 Serving suggestions